 Sometimes we all like to stay somewhere a bit special.
 In Bangkok you can take your pick of the cheap hostels and guest houses or stay in any one of the huge chain hotels, we’ve done it all before and the experience has always been good and affordable.
 This time, for my 50th we wanted a memorable destination, somewhere that shouted “Bangkok” loud and clear.
 This is a city we love and we wanted a Thai feel to our accommodation.
-When we spotted The Old Capital Bike Inn (on Agoda, the booking engine we use for Asia), our minds were made up instantly.
+When we spotted The Old Capital Bike Inn, our minds were made up instantly.
 We had to stay there.
 Character, style, luxury, location, food, this place seemed to have everything we were looking for, plus the essential ingredient for us, a family suite.
 On arrival we were thrilled, here’s our full review of, and photos from, this extra special Bangkok hotel.

 Bangkok’s ancient shop houses are fast disappearing as modern functional buildings replace the city of yesterday.
 The Old Capital Bike Inn is housed in a street largely composed of such buildings in a really nice district of the old town.
 On this road you will find modern funky cafés alongside traditional Thai street food.
 We tried one café, opposite ( this one gives discount to Old Capital Bike Inn customers) and a street stall a hundred metres away.
 Both were good.
 This area doesn’t see too many tourists, it’s nothing like the Khao San Rd ( a short walk away), food is better, local people are more friendly and less jaded.
 The nicest elderly people helped us buy lunch down the street and gave the kids a free desert and lots of smiles.
 From here it is easy to walk to the river, via Khao San or Rambuttri Roads, and hop on a water taxi or charter a long tail boat tour.
 We felt totally safe in this area and thought the location excellent.
 This is an area we will try to return to next time, I think our usual destination in Bangkok, Silom, just got replaced.
 As with everywhere in Bangkok, a 7-11 convenience store is just footsteps away.